cal-poly-dxhub/immunization-indicator-classifier/README.md

 ---
 ## Deployment
-> See the [Deployment Guide](./Deployment.md) for detailed deployment steps.
+> See the [Deployment Guide](./docs/Deployment.md) for detailed deployment steps.

 ## Frontend Demo
-> After deployment, see the [Streamlit Demo Guide](./StreamlitDemo.md) for detailed steps for running frontend demo.
+> After deployment, see the [Streamlit Demo Guide](./docs/StreamlitDemo.md) for detailed steps for running the frontend demo.

+## Experiments & Abandoned Approaches
+> Check out the [Experiments Guide](./docs/Experiments.md) to learn about exploratory ideas and approaches we tested but ultimately did not include in the final solution.

 ## Support